X-lab-3D/PANDORA/README.md

 case.model(helix=target.helix)
 ```
 #### Example 5: Modelling of many peptide cases
 PANDORA can modell more than one peptide, in parallel.
-You need to provide the following petide information in a *.tsv* file, including:
+You need to provide the following petide information in a *.tsv* file:

 - *Peptide sequence,  Allele name, PDB ID* (Optional, only used when reproducing models of known peptide:MHC structures)